dgroomes/hibernate-playground/joins/README.md

 Follow these instructions to run the demo:

-1. Initialize a SQLite db with the schema and sample data:
-   * ```shell
-     sqlite3 observations.db < schema/1-observations-schema.sql
-     sqlite3 observations.db < schema/2-observations-data.sql
-     ```
-3. Use Java 17
+1. Use Java 17
-4. Run the program:
+2. Run the program:
    * ```shell
      ./gradlew run
      ```